TREE HOUSE AT CAERLAVEROCK

 Caerlaverock Estate, Dumfries & Galloway

-Caerlaverock Tree House was designed and built by Echo for Caerlaverock Estate and is nestled in a small wood on the property, overlooking the Solway Firth and the beautiful view across the Solway to Criffel summit.
+Caerlaverock Tree House was designed and built by Echo for Caerlaverock Estate and is nestled in a small wood on the property, overlooking the Solway Firth to Criffel .
 The Tree House was designed and built to compliment Caerlaverock Estate’s first Echo cabin, The Curve, which sits 400 meters away on the adjacent farmland.

 Nearby, the medieval, moated Caerlaverock Castle sits on the edge of Caerlaverock National Nature Reserve; its triangular form was the inspiration for this unique, off grid, small building.

 An elegant timber and steel spiral stair leads up to the Tree House entrance and balcony.
-Inside the cosy, spruce-lined interior, a central space opens onto three circular rooms.
-Daylight floods in via skylights and windows large and small, with integral blinds.
+Inside the cosy, spruce-lined interior, dappled light shines through skylights and windows large and small.

-The triangular space accommodates the kitchen, a window seat and the entrance doors along each side, with a dining table at its heart.
-At each point of the triangle sits a small circular room.
-Glazing set below and above the kitchen unit, and handmade timber bench opposite, frames views of the woods on either side of the tree house.
-Pendant lights with concrete shades hang over the window seat and kitchen unit, and a timber shelf hangs above the worktop.
-Natural birch ply drawer and door fronts sit under a solid core worktop, complimenting the timber walls and discreetly housing a gas hob, sink and 12v fridge.
+Glazing is set below and above the kitchen unit, and the handmade timber bench opposite, framing views of the woods .
+Pendant lights hang over the window seat and kitchen unit, and a timber shelf hangs above the worktop.
+The birch fronted kitchen unit has a solid core worktop, complimenting the timber walls and discreetly housing a gas hob, sink and 12v fridge.

-The circular sitting room sits opposite the entrance.
-Its walls have a collection of tiny windows framing woodland views, each set with jewel like lights illuminating the niches in the curved wall.
+The circular sitting room has a collection of tiny windows framing woodland views, each set with jewel like lights illuminating the niches in the curved wall.
 A copper coloured Erkol Apple Pie Stack, with log burner and tiny top oven, sits on the edge of the sitting room, and beyond is the view through the woods to the Solway and the hills behind.
 A central skylight looks up into the woodland canopy.

-Behind a discreet curved door, a shower room sits in the third circle, and is finished in large format floor and wall tiles with a copper finish.
-The basin sits below a small tower with a skylight above, and the shower’s is glazed wall looks out onto the trees; integral blinds provide extra privacy if desired.
+Behind a discreet curved door, a shower room sits in the third circle, and is finished in large floor and wall tiles with a copper finish.
+The basin sits below a small tower with a skylight above, and the shower's glazed wall looks out onto the trees; integral blinds provide privacy when needed.

 The Tree House is centrally heated by a gas boiler and column radiators, with a log burner for added comfort.
 Five ground mounted solar panels at the edge of the woodland provide the power supply.